ARTS IN EDUCATION

 The Scholarship was established in 2018 by our Arts in Education Committee and is part of the McKean County Community Foundation recipients.
 This Scholarship is presented to a graduating senior in McKean County wishing to pursue a post-secondary degree in the creative and performing arts.

 In 2019 this scholarship was awarded to Bradford Area High School Senior, Gretchen Henneman, in the amount of $500.
-Henneman will be pursing a professional degree in musical theater.
-This scholarship award was presented by Executive Director- Darren Litz, President- Fred Feightner, and Arts in Education Chair- Terri Leven.
+Henneman is pursing a professional degree in musical theater.
+This scholarship award was presented by Executive Director- Darren Litz, current President- Fred Feightner, and former Arts in Education Chair- Terri Leven.